 3 Keys to a real green life

-In the previous section, What is a "real green life," I mentioned that three aspects of our culture make it harder than it should be to live a satisfying, meaningful life that will enable our children and grandchildren to thrive.
+In the previous section, What is a "real green life," I mentioned that three aspects of our culture make it difficult to live a satisfying, meaningful life that will enable our children and grandchildren to thrive.

-Lets take a look at these three aspects of our culture, and then we'll see if we can unpack the solution from within the problem...
+Lets take a look at these three things, and then we'll see if we can unpack the solution from within the problem...

 1. Our culture doesn't encourage us to think for ourselves

-No corporation or government wants the public to think for themselves and take responsibility for how their actions impact on the web of life.
+If the public were to think for themselves and take responsibility for how their actions impact on the web of life, it would have a terrible impact on the growth economy.

 A multitude of influences, from childhood conditioning to sophisticated marketing, all influence our thinking in ways we rarely examine, let alone take control of.